Oriole Park at Camden Yards

 2. Stay within walking distance of the stadium.
 If you can keep your in-city travel to walking, you’ll have much less to think about before and after games.

 3. Stay further out, but not past the Inner Harbor or Fells Point.
-You’ll be a quick rideshare from the stadium, and near the other downtown attractions.
+You’ll be just one bus ride from the stadium, and near other downtown attractions.
 Any further than this and you’ve gone too far.

 Oriole Park at Camden Yards Chapters